 Haunted Table 29 (Griffith Park)

-- Location: Mineral Wells Picnic Area, Griffith Park.
+- Location: Camp Road and Griffith Park Drive, Griffith Park.
 From L.A. and points south, take I-5 to the Griffith Park exit.
 Cross over the freeway to Crystal Springs Drive, turn right and go a mile, just past the parking area for the merry go round, and turn left on Griffith Park Drive.
 Go 0.8 miles to the Wilson & Harding Golf Course and park in the large lot on the right.
 From the 134 Freeway, take the Forest Lawn exit, go south and take the first right on Zoo Drive.
 Go 0.2 miles and turn right on Griffith Park Drive.
 Go 1.8 miles and park in the lot by the golf course, which will be on the left.

 - Agency: Griffith Park